Time dispersion in quantum electrodynamics: Introduction

 In general, we expect to see the effects of dispersion in time at scales of attoseconds and less.
 With recent developments in attosecond physics and in quantum computing, these effects should now be visible.
 The most dramatic are those involving the HUP in time.
 The hypothesis is therefore falsifiable in practice.

-Since the promotion of time to an operator is done by a straightforward application of agreed and tested principles of quantum mechanics and relativity, falsification will have implications for those principles.
+Since the promotion of time to an operator is done by a straightforward application of agreed and tested principles of quantum mechanics and relativity, falsification will have implications for our understanding of those principles.

 Confirmation will have implications for attosecond physics, quantum computing and communications, and quantum gravity.